 1) Need for information on sector specific vulnerabilities, risks and adaptation options

-There is a clearly expressed policy and user demand for information on climate change which goes beyond climate impacts.
+There is a clearly expressed policy and user demand for information on climate change which includes, but goes beyond climate impacts.
 Potential additional information which would increase the policy relevance of the CCIV report includes sector specific information on economic impacts, vulnerability and risks across Europe as well as on sector specific adaptation demand and adaptation options across Europe.

 Any policy demand for climate change information stems from the demand to get a clear picture of the observed and expected changes in climate change impacts and vulnerabilities and identify and optimize targeted adaptation measures.
 The necessary eights steps are clearly defined in the EEA ClimateADAPT Adaptation Support tool.
-We believe that the policy relevance of the 2022 CCVI report would be very high, if it addresses in consistence with and linked to ClimateADAPT the information demand for step 2 - assessing risks and vulnerabilities and supports step 3– identifying adaptation options.
+We believe that the policy relevance of the 2022 CCVV report would be very high, if it addresses in consistence with and linked to ClimateADAPT the information demand for step 2 - assessing risks and vulnerabilities and supports step 3– identifying adaptation options.
 Furthermore, as adaptation policies are in the process of implementation, impacts and vulnerabilities will be affected and hopefully reduced.
 Linking climate change information to information about the implementation of adaptation across Europe will be of increasing importance in understanding developments in impacts and vulnerabilities.

-These findings are consistent with results of a review of the evaluation of the EU adaptation strategy (COM(2018)-738 final)), where information gaps have been clearly expressed as well as on an analysis of national climate change and adaptation reports.
+These findings are consistent with results of a review of the evaluation of the EU adaptation strategy (COM(2018)-738 final)), where information gaps have been clearly expressed as well as on an analysis of national climate change impact and adaptation reports.
 The evaluation particularly stresses the need to link CCIV information with adaptation information.
 The report on the evaluation foresees that to advance adaptation further “the Commission could envisage exchanges of information on successful adaptation measures between stakeholders and with the scientific community”.
 Such exchanges would clearly benefit from systematic analyses that the EEA could provide in its report(s) using, for example, material submitted to Climate-ADAPT.
 Also, most of the national reports on climate change are including information on adaptation options in a consistent way from climate impacts to vulnerability and risks to related adaptation options.

 Another important aspect to be addressed are sector specific vulnerability and risks.
 The concept of climate risks as a function of climate hazard, vulnerability and exposure plays a key role in IPCC AR5 and will be even more prominent in AR6.
 The underlying assumption is that adaptation measures cannot reduce the climate hazard itself but can address vulnerability and exposure.
 In many cases, vulnerability factors (e.g. lack of drought resistance crops, inefficient irrigation systems) contribute as much or even more to potential climate risks than the climate hazard (a drought) itself.
 To address the vulnerability and exposure factors which contribute to a specific climate risk is therefore of utmost importance to define and improve appropriate adaptation measures and would be in line with what the ClimateADAPT tool requires for step 2 - assessing risks and vulnerabilities.